The Next Generation (TNG) Season 7

 peptide cake" in the shape of

 Deanna Troi and workmen apparently disrupting a plasma conduit.
-When Data begins
+In the meantime,

 shoulder, he is confined to quarters.
 Beverly, examining Deanna, finds an